stardustai/docs-api/src/en/annotations/request-annotation.md

 ---
 title: 'Annotation Request'
-description: This page will help you get started with send annotation tasks to a project's workflow.
+description: This page will help you get started with sending annotation tasks to a project's workflow.
 api:
   method: POST
   url: /annotation/request